 He obtained Ph.D. in machine learning and neural computation from the Department of Electronic Engineering (now Electrical Engineering) at the City University of Hong Kong where he was advised by Prof. Rosa H.M.
 Chan.
 During this period, He won the 2nd place in the 10th Global Artificial Intelligence Hackathon funded by IBM Watson research.
 He is also closely collaborated with Prof. Guanrong Chen and Prof. James Kwok, in complex networks and machine learning respectively.
 He used to be a fully-funded Visiting Student Research Collaborator (VSRC) at Princeton University, advised by Prof. Jonathan Pillow, studying latent subspace discovery from high-dimensional neural responses.

-Qi has more than 30 peer-reviewed publications, including CVPR, ICLR, UAI, AAAI, ICRA etc. He was the organizer of the IROS 2019 Lifelong Robotic Vision Challenge and the organizer of the CVPR 2020 & 2021 Continual Learning in Computer Vision Workshop, also works as the PC member of ICONIP 2019 and serves as a reviewer for prestigious conferences and journals including NeurIPS, ICML, ICLR, CVPR, AAAI, IJCAI, ICONIP, TSP, EJN etc. He holds 5 granted/filed US patents.
-The work is more related to robotics, more broadly autonomous systems using visual learning methods, and developing a continual learning framework/toolkit benefiting quickly prototyping the continual/few-shot/meta-learning applications.
+Qi has more than 30 peer-reviewed publications, including CVPR, ICCV, ICLR, UAI, AAAI, ICRA, TSP, CSUR etc. He was the organizer of the IROS 2019 Lifelong Robotic Vision Challenge and the organizer of the CVPR 2020 & 2021 Continual Learning in Computer Vision Workshop, also works as the PC member of ICONIP 2019 and serves as a reviewer for prestigious conferences and journals including NeurIPS, ICML, ICLR, CVPR, AAAI, IJCAI, ICONIP, TSP, CSUR, EJN etc. He holds 5 granted/filed US patents, and 20 China patents.
+The work is more related to developing a continual learning framework/toolkit benefiting quickly prototyping the continual/few-shot/meta-learning applications.